 Tartu Film Fund

-The main goal of the Tartu Film Fund is to boost entrepreneurial creativity in the region, bring investments to Tartu County, encourage the production of professional audiovisual works and promote international coproduction.
+The main goal of the Tartu Film Fund is to boost entrepreneurial creativity in the region, bring investments to South Estonia, encourage the production of professional audiovisual works and promote international coproduction.

 The Tartu Film Fund is budgeted at 150,000 EUR annually.

-Under the cash-rebate scheme executed by the fund, the rebate for a single project is up to 20% of eligible expenditure incurred in Tartu or Tartu County.
-The eligibility for funding of film projects will be assessed by the committee comprising producers, representatives of Tartu City Government, the Tartu Centre for Creative Industries and the Estonian Film Institute.
+Under the cash-rebate scheme executed by the fund, the rebate for a single project is up to 30% of eligible expenditure incurred in Tartu or South Estonia.
+The eligibility for funding of film projects will be assessed by the Tartu Film Fund Committee.